Contrast-Security-OSS/docs/content/user/attacks/Analyze-attacks.md

 * **Status:** The current status of the attack.

  An attack status is determined by the status of the attack events within the attack.
-The status is as "Probed" if all events have a "Probed" status, "Blocked" if all events have either a "Blocked" or "Probed" status, and "Exploited" if any events have an "Exploited" status.
+The status is as "Probed" if all events have a "Probed" status, "Blocked" if all events have either a "Blocked" or "Probed" status, and "Exploited" if any event has an "Exploited" status.

-* **Application:** Any applications that saw attack traffic from the IP address while the attack was active.
+* **Application:** Any applications that saw attack events from the IP address while the attack was active.

-* **Server:** Any server that saw attack traffic from the IP address while the attack was active.
+* **Server:** Any server that saw attack events from the IP address while the attack was active.

 * **Rule:** Any attack type identified from the IP address while the attack was active.